swapniljaswal/Denoising-Autoencoder-for-MNIST-dataset/README.md

 Achieved a test accuracy of 81%.

-Prediction results on test images from MNIST
+Prediction results on test images from MNIST.
+Row 1 has noisy images.
+Row 2 are the denoised images given by the autoencoder.
 ![Screenshot](Figure.png)

 ## Built With